JustinWuhan/snake/README.md

 # snake
 Just a simple snake game written in an OOP style using the pygame library

 The environment is set up using pipenv.
-To run the game:
+To install and run:
 1. Ensure you have [python3](https://www.python.org/downloads/) and [pipenv](https://pypi.org/project/pipenv/) installed.
 This game was written using python 3.5.3 but should be compatible with any version of python3
 2. Next clone this repo, `git clone https://github.com/YungSwalay/snake.git`
 3. Navigate to the new snake directory, `cd snake`, and install dependencies, `pipenv install`.